GeorgeRoe/rust-mmu-guest-lecture/slides.md

   B -->|Architecture independent| C
 ```

-The JVM is required to run java code, if your machine doesnt have a jvm you cannot run Java code.
+The JVM is required to run Java code, if your machine doesnt have a jvm you cannot run Java code.
 JIT and other performance enhancements are used to try and compete with compiled languages.

 ::right::